hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 In this case the plan looks acceptable, so type `yes` at the confirmation prompt to proceed.

-If `terraform apply` failed with an error, read the error message and fix the error that occurred.

 Executing the plan will take a few minutes since Terraform waits for the network to be created successfully: